Microsoft Dynamics 365: April 2019 update

 This update was released on April 5, 2019.
 The features added after the update, included a user interface (UUI) to embed canvas apps created in PowerApps and it also brought back the tabs facility.
 The update also led to the removal of the Xrm.Page.data.

 February 2020 update

 An update was announced on February 19, 2019.
 The update included additions to the Customer Insights, Microsoft's customer data platform (CDP) such as new first and third-party data connections.
 In addition to this, this update brought forth new sales forecasting tools and Dynamics 365 Sales Engagement Center.
 The Dynamics 365 Project Operations was introduced in this update.

-October 2021 update (Wave 1)
+October 2021 update (wave 1)

-An update was announced on October 5.
-2019.
+An update was announced on October 5, 2019.
 This update included a replacement of bank reconciliation reports.
-The payment reconciliation journal was improved to support preview posting, separate number series, and user-defined documents numbers.
+The payment reconciliation journal was improved to support preview posting, separate number series, and user-defined document numbers.
 Microsoft Dynamics 365 also welcomes Correct Dimensions action.
 With this update, Microsoft Dynamics 365 has welcomed integration with Microsoft Teams search box, Microsoft Word, and Microsoft Universal Print technology.

-Support & End of life
+Support and end of life

 Related products

 Microsoft Dynamics includes a set of related products: